cloud-elements/devportal/docs/guides/formulas/forumulaSteps.md

 ```

 ## Script Step
 Custom Javascript that *must* pass a valid JSON object to the `done` callback.
-The javascript here is powered by Node.js and has the following packages available to it
+The javascript here is powered by Node.js and has the following packages available to it:

 * CE: Our custom library that provides some common functionality.
 It is not necessary to `require` this library, it is available by default.
  * `CE.randomString()`: Generate a random string (approx. 10 characters long).